AVasyu/Zookeeper-Basics/README.md

 1. ZKConnect.java -> File containing the code to establish connection to Zookeeper.
 2. ZKTestConnection.java -> File containing the test code to check if the connection establishment was successful or not.
 By default it tries to connect to zookeeper running on local mahine ("localhost:2181")
 3. ZKZnodeACL.java -> This file contains the code to get information about a particular zookeeper ZNode.
 4. ZkZNodeDigestSchemeACL.java -> Contains the code to add a layer of authorization while accessing a particular zookeeper Znode.
+To set digest authentication, user can open the Zookeeper shell and run the command:- "addauth digest <username>:<password>"
 5. ZkZnodeFunctions.java -> This contains the basic CRUD operations which can be performed on a zookeeper znode.
 It contains the logic to create, update, delete or read a Znode.